 Housing is included in the program fee.
 In Groningen, study abroad students are placed in single rooms in residence halls with shared shower and kitchen facilities.
 Residence halls are within a short commute by foot, bike, or bus to the University in Groningen.
 Meals are not included in the program fee and are the responsibility of the student.
 Meals may be taken at affordable restaurants, in the University cafeteria, or prepared in the residence’s kitchen facilities.

-In Palma, study abroad students live in a Spanish speaking home where three daily meals are provided.
-On weekdays, the mid-day meal could be a sandwich to take to the university or equivalent.
+Homestays: on weekdays, the mid-day meal could be a sandwich to take to the university or equivalent.
 Housing is in the center of Palma.
 Students can walk from their homestays to Sa Riera, the University building in which classes meet (no more than a 20 minute walk).
 Homestays are an important contributing factor to the students’ commitment to cultural and linguistic immersion.
 By living with a Spanish family, study abroad students practice in day-to-day life Spanish language, and experience Spanish culture first-hand.
 Most homestays do not speak English.

-Both courses include a combination of lectures, active participation, discussion, guest speakers, case studies, lab work, snorkeling observation, and guided site visits.
+Courses include a combination of lectures, active participation, discussion, guest speakers, case studies, lab work, snorkeling observation, and guided site visits.
 Students visit organizations related to the themes covered in the courses and are asked to give a presentation of their findings.

 Nature of Classes

 Participants take classes with other CIEE students (in Palma), and other international students (in the Netherlands).

 In Palma de Mallorca, students are graded on the basis of class participation, in-class activities, homework assignments, examinations, papers, and in some cases oral presentations, much like in the United States.
 Grades are given on a ten-point scale.